 A variation with the human vs. zombie concept that is sure to delight kids is to give the “human” participants three tags on their bibs with the aim of finishing the race with all three tags still intact.
 The “zombies” aim is to grab all of the tags off of the humans before they reach the finish line.

-Start the Fun Run Off on the Right Foot with a Great Fun Run Website
+Start the Fun Run Off on the Right Foot with a Donor-Friendly Fun Run Website

 One of the most pivotal parts of a Fun Run fundraiser is making sure that you have the right peer-to-peer fundraising software to help you succeed.
 Choosing a Fun Run software platform that will make your jog-a-thon or run as professional as it is fun, is easy with us!
 We’ve hosted crowdfunding events since 2006 and have all of the features you need to succeed, without breaking the bank.